-2023 Compensation Highlights
+2024 Compensation Highlights

-Consistent with our compensation philosophy focusing on pay for performance, our compensation committee structured executive pay in 2023 to ensure alignment with the interests of our stockholders while incentivizing the pursuit of important strategic business goals.
+Consistent with our compensation philosophy focusing on pay for performance, our compensation committee structured executive pay in 2024 to ensure alignment with the interests of our stockholders while incentivizing the pursuit of important strategic business goals.
 Highlights include:

-- Base salaries We made moderate adjustments to 2023 base salaries of our executives based on our review of roles, responsibilities and market practices; - Annual bonuses Our annual bonus incentives were based on metrics and milestones pertaining to critical measures of our corporate strategy as well as drivers of our long-term goal of creating stockholder value.
-In 2023 we met 17 of our 21 objective goals, resulting in an annual bonus paid out at 115% of target; and - Equity grants Consistent with our granting practices of recent years, we granted stock options and restricted stock units ("RSUs") to our executive officers in 2023 to motivate and retain our executives, while aligning their interests with those of our long-term stockholders.
+• Base salaries - We made moderate adjustments to 2024 base salaries of our executives based on our review of roles, responsibilities and market practices;

+- Annual bonuses Our annual bonus incentives were based on metrics and milestones pertaining to critical measures of our corporate strategy as well as drivers of our long-term goal of creating stockholder value.
+In 2024 we met 5 out of 6 (83%) high-impact objective goals and 15 out of 17 (88%) of our other objective goals.
+This resulted in an annual bonus paid out at 140% of target; and - Equity grants Consistent with our granting practices of recent years, we granted stock options and restricted stock units ("RSUs") to our executive officers in 2024 to motivate and retain our executives, while aligning their interests with those of our long-term stockholders.

-How We Pay For Performance
+Our Approach to Pay For Performance